 Many business school students who study finance aspire to careers in investment banking.
-Many i-bankers will work on IPOs, or initial public stock offerings, in effect helping value companies the first time these firms wish to sell their stock on the public markets.
+Many i-bankers will work on IPOs (initial public stock offerings), in effect helping value companies the first time these firms wish to sell their stock on the public markets.
 IPO markets need new firms, and the tech industry is a fertile ground that continually sprouts new businesses like no other.
 Other i-bankers will be involved in valuing merger and acquisition (M&A) deals, and tech firms are active in this space, too.
 Leading tech firms are flush with cash and constantly on the hunt for new firms to acquire.
-Cisco bought forty-eight firms in the prior decade; Oracle bought five firms in 2009 alone.
+Cisco bought eighty-nine firms in the prior decade; M. Thompson, "Penetration Test: Cisco's Driving New Markets and We All Go Along for the Ride," Network World, March 16, 2010.
+Oracle and Facebook each bought nine firms in 2010, and Google bought a whopping twenty-seven firms!
+D. Hubler, "2010, the Year of the Big Comeback for IT M&As," Washington Technology, March 28, 2011.
 And even in nontech industries, technology impacts nearly every endeavor as an opportunity catalyst or a disruptive wealth destroyer.
 The aspiring investment banker who doesn't understand the role of technology in firms and industries can't possibly provide an accurate guess at how much a company is worth.